lf-connectivity/ISPToolbox/README.md

 coverage==5.5
 ```

-After running tests/doing manual testing on the `run_test` version of the server, do the following:
+After running tests/doing manual testing on the `run_test` version of the server, stop the server, then do the following:

 ```
 cd webserver